-At The Manchester Hearing Aid Clinic our hearing aids:
+At the Manchester Hearing Aid and Earwax Removal Clinic our hearing aids:

-- Help you hear everyday sounds such as the doorbell and phone
+- Help you hear everyday sounds such as the doorbell and your mobile phone.

 - Our hearing aids can protect against cognitive decline, previous studies have shown the link between hearing loss and dementia, hearing aid use can help in slowing the process of dementia.

 Hearing aids are available from GN resound, Oticon, Starkey, Signia, Phonak and Unitron.
 The most upto date models are used at industry beating prices.
 All hearing aids are set up using Insitu Audiometry or a real ear measurement.
 All hearing aid types are used including Behind the ear (BTE), receiver in the ear (RIE)and custom in the canal models such as an ITC,CIC, IIC and the all new Custom by Resound.